ortus-docs/quick-docs/relationships/relationship-types/polymorphicbelongsto.md

 When retrieving a `polymorphicBelongsTo` relationship the `_id` is used to retrieve a `_type` from the database.

-The inverse of `polymorphicBelongsTo` is also `polymorphicHasMany`.
+The inverse of `polymorphicHasMany` is also `polymorphicHasMany`.
 It is important to choose the right relationship for your database structure. `hasOne` assumes that the related model has the foreign key for the relationship.

 ```javascript
 // Post.cfc